dfamonteiro/blog/blog/content/posts/cost-cap-f1.md

 Ultimately, the exact numbers of the penalties don't really matter.
 They can always be tweaked (but be careful with how _soft_ you want your soft cap to actually be).

-in the end, what ultimately matters are the core ideas behind each proposal.
+In the end, what ultimately matters are the core ideas behind each proposal.
 Hopefully, they gave you something to think about, when it comes to cost caps.